- The Device42 Cloud Connector Overview

-This presents a challenge in that Device42 installations often exist in local, isolated environments, behind firewalls and without any externally reachable IP address.
-In many cases Device42 instances are unreachable from the internet at large, and are therefore also unreachable by cloud applications that we want to integrate with, as well.
+This presents a challenge in that Device42 installations often exist in local, isolated environments, behind firewalls, and without any externally-reachable IP address.
+In many cases, Device42 instances are unreachable from the internet at large, and are therefore also unreachable by cloud applications that we want to integrate with, as well.

-Facilitating communcation without opening the firewall
+Facilitating communication without opening the firewall

 The D42 Cloud Connector was built as a secure alternative to asking Device42 users to open their firewalls to allow this communication, which would have the side effect of needlessly exposing Device42 instances to the internet.
 The Cloud connector thus facilitates secure communication with the 3rd party software hosted in any cloud platform, while maintaining a minimum attack surface area and avoiding any need to expose customer’s Device42 appliances to the internet at large.

-Cloud Connector / Websocket Security Architecture
+Cloud Connector / WebSocket Security Architecture

 The Cloud Connector handles routing requests from each external integration instance to the proper D42 appliance endpoint via 3 GUID keys:

 The verification token is used to search a database on the cloud connector for an account that matches the given verification token.
 Once it finds a verification token that matches, the request is forwarded to that appliance by the WebSocket Server as identified by the appliance GUID.

 Example / Diagram: ServiceNow DOQL Query Executed by Cloud Connector

 The above graphic details communication between Device42, the Cloud connector, and the ServiceNow integration, with ServiceNow being used as the example.
 The general flow applies to any integration that uses the CC.